 Barring exceptional circumstances, students who have already received comparable support for pre-dissertation research will not be considered eligible.
 Students whose universities are not currently members of the CES consortium are welcome to apply; every effort will be made to enroll the institution, thereby establishing eligibility.
 If your university is not currently a member, begin your fellowship application as soon as possible to start the process of enrolling your institution.

-Application period opens October 1, 2014.
-Applications are due (along with all supporting materials) on or before January 19, 2015.
-Applicants will be notified of the Committee's decision by May 2015.
+Application period opens October 1, 2015.
+Applications are due (along with all supporting materials) on or before January 16, 2016.
+Applicants will be notified of the Committee's decision by the end of April 2016.